What to do if your home insurance is refused or cancelled

 • Remember to disclose any changes to your circumstances that could affect your cover

-• Compare home insurance with us to find a range of quotes from insurance providers who’re happy to take you on.
+• Compare home insurance with us to find a range of quotes from insurance providers who could be happy to take you on.

 Compare home insurance